Tuesday, December 10, 2024

 Wednesday, November 20, 2024

-"COURSE" EVALUATIONS: neutering professors
+"COURSE" EVALUATIONS: neutering the professoriate

-Perhaps I knew my place better than most.
+Perhaps I knew my place better than many underclassmen.
 As a teenager I apprenticed in my dad’s barbershop, largely populated by tough, no-nonsense railroaders, coal miners and war veterans.
-I learned the hard way that I didn't know much and to keep my opinions to myself.
+I learned the hard way that I didn't know much and needed to keep my opinions to myself.
 I remember once voicing an opinion on an adult subject only to have a grizzled railroader tell me that I reminded him of the barber's cat.
-Full of piss and wind."
-Everyone thought that was quite funny.
-After that I kept my mouth shut.
+I naively asked what that meant.
+He replied, "Full of piss and wind."
+Everyone in the shop but me thought that was quite funny.
+After that lesson I kept my mouth shut.

 To examine these and similar issues further, see articles at www.newfoundations.com